 Children could disappear from our television screens if the Government decides to press ahead with plans to tighten regulations covering their appearance in entertainment, broadcasters claim.

-The television industry is braced for a fierce battle with children's charities and the Government over the proposals, which will suggest that programme makers must obtain a licence from a local council virtually every time they want to include a child
+industry is braced for a fierce battle with children's charities and the Government over the proposals, which will suggest that programme makers must obtain a licence from a local council virtually every time they want to include a child in a television

-While this already covers drama and talent shows, it is understood that the Government will suggest widening the licensing requirements to include factual programmes and reality shows.
-Broadcasters say that forcing them to apply for permission to feature
+covers drama and talent shows, it is understood that the Government will suggest widening the licensing requirements to include factual programmes and reality shows.
+Broadcasters say that forcing them to apply for permission to feature children in

 Private security companies that employ nightclub bouncers are being licensed to issue on-the-spot fines under a huge extension of police-style powers to 'accredited' civilians.

 There are now more than 1,400 people enrolled across England and

 Wales to issue fines for offences from dog fouling to public disorder.

 A private security company in Norfolk is the latest group to be accredited to issue instant fines.
 The company, Norwich-based EventGuard, has won accreditation for the first 25